 YLT pictured above: Youth Leadership Team in the Diocese

 Pictures above: moments from Bible & GO weekly youth gatherings

 Bible & GO is the weekly meeting of Cathedral Youth on Sunday evenings from 5:00-7:00pm.
 These gatherings combine meaningful time for Bible lessons and discussions with community engagement--the GO part--to help the Youth grow in their knowledge and love of the Lord.
 Each Sunday offers the opportunity for Youth led services and experiences.
 One Youth will serve as the Bible Leader and another Youth will serve as the GO Leader each week.
 These Youth will work with the Youth Ministries Director (Justin Walker) and each other to coordinate the time, materials and plans each week.

 Youth are vital to the ministry and mission of the Church and Cathedral life.
 Our youth are a part of the Diocese of Southwest Florida, and we engage together with the St Petersburg Deanery to participate with youth across the St. Petersburg and Tampa area.
-DaySpring, the Diocesan camp, sends youth to camp each summer to engage with teaching and leadership.
+DaySpring hosts youth for transformational retreats and summer camps that grow our Youth's knowledge and love of the Lord.

 A note from our Cathedral Youth Minister: Justin